 An increasingly popular strategy involves maintaining a pending standard patent application which is written in broad terms then, if and when a competitor releases a product, an innovation patent application can be filed claiming divisional status from the standard patent application.
 The coverage of the divisional patent application can be ‘targeted’ on the competitor’s product, meaning that its coverage is narrow, and therefore more likely to be valid, yet still clearly covers the competitor’s product.

-Latest articles related to Innovation Patents- Managing Intellectual Property IP Stars Handbook rank FPA Patent Attorneys as Tier 1 for Patent Prosecution in 2017 - 2016 – a year at a glance - Draft Report on Australia’s Intellectual Property Arrangements
+Latest articles related to Innovation Patents- The Australian Innovation Patent: The threshold for patentability may be higher than you think - Managing Intellectual Property IP Stars Handbook rank FPA Patent Attorneys as Tier 1 for Patent Prosecution in 2017 - 2016 – a year at a glance

 View all articles related to Innovation Patents